Biology Department

 Developmental Neurobiology

-An exploration of our current understanding of how brains and eyes form, focusing on the visual system.
-Our investigations will focus on patterning, size determination, morphogenesis, neuronal connectivity, regeneration, stem cells, and cancer.
-Examples of developmental diseases will provide context.
-This course includes a collaborative writing component.
+An exploration of our current understanding of how brains and eyes form.
+Our investigations will focus on patterning, size determination, morphogenesis, neuronal connectivity, regeneration, stem cells, and developmental/degenerative diseases.
+This course is designed to help students break down barriers between scientists and nonscientists, providing a forum to develop neurobiology-informed community engagement projects.

 Ecology and Evolution of Plant-Human Interactions - Website